aws/aws-cdk/packages/@aws-cdk/aws-applicationautoscaling/README.md

 ### Step Scaling

-This type of scaling scales in and out in deterministics steps that you configure, in response to metric values.
+This type of scaling scales in and out in deterministic steps that you configure, in response to metric values.
 For example, your scaling strategy to scale in response to CPU usage might look like this: